 Why Project Management?

-You'll need to earn the appropriate certification.
-What you need to remember is that as part of your role you will need to make important decisions.
-These are the kinds of decisions that might not only cost a company time but also money.
-But once you have gained the relevant certification you can expect to earn between $75,000 and $90,000 a year.
-This role can be quite demanding, and you will find that you need to dedicate a great deal of time and effort to it.
-Especially when the need to meet deadlines arises.
+You'll need to earn the appropriate certification to be able to pursue a project management career.
+Bear in mind your role will require you to make important decisions that might not only cost a company time, but also money.
+Consequently, this role can be quite demanding, and you will find that you need to dedicate a great deal of time and effort to it, especially when the need to meet deadlines arises.

-The first step to take to become a project manager is to get the right education.
+The first step in becoming a project manager is to get the right education.
 You don't need to earn a degree in project management, but specialist training would prove beneficial.
-By opting to go down the path of obtaining industry certification, you will gain an edge over your competitors.
-It also means you have more chance of landing the best positions in the project management industry.
+You will gain an edge over your competitors by obtaining industry certification.
+It also means you have a better chance of landing the best positions in the project management industry.

 If you choose to go down the path of earning a degree, it will show that you are serious about carving out a career in this field.
-After your training, you will have to make a decision about what area of project management you want to become more involved with.
+After your training, you will have to decide what area of project management you want to become more involved with.
 There are several different routes you can take.

-If you would prefer to gain some experience while earning your degree, then you might want to do your course online.
-The main advantage of undergoing training online is that you can do it at a time that is suitable to you.
-So you can work during the day and earn your degree in the evening.
+If you would prefer to gain some experience while earning your degree, then you might want to take an online course.
+The main advantage of undergoing training online is that you can do it at a time that is suitable for you; for example, you can work during the day and earn your degree in the evening.
 While it may take you longer to get your degree, the work that you do gains you invaluable experience, and you can do it without severely impacting your schedule.

 1. Project Co-Ordinator

 This project management career is perfect for those just starting out in the industry.
-Instead of being in charge, you will work as an assistant to the project manager.
+Instead of being in charge, you work as an assistant to the project manager.
 This way you can learn more about what the role entails.
-Also, it helps you gain experience that you can use when you take on the role of managing projects yourself.
-You have the opportunity to continue your education.
-This means you will be able to apply to more senior positions later on.
+Also, it helps you gain experience that you can use when you eventually take on the role of managing projects yourself.
+You can also continue your education, putting you in a better position to apply to more senior positions later.

 2. New Product Development Project Manager

-This is suitable for those who have a keen analytical mind.
-Here you aren't just involved with the development of a product, but also how it is going to be commercialized and marketed.
-What industry you choose to get involved with will, of course, determine what projects you are responsible for.
+This position is suitable for those who have a keen analytical mind.
+You aren't just involved with the development of a product, but also how it is going to be commercialized and marketed.
+Of course, the industry you choose to get involved with will determine what projects you are responsible for.

 3. Construction Project Manager

-Although the construction industry has seen something of a downturn in recent years, many companies are still looking for people with the necessary skills and experience to fulfil such roles.
-The sizes of projects vary quite a bit depending upon the size of the company you work for.
-Also, you need to be able to communicate well as you are going to collaborate closely with other skilled professionals.
+Although the construction industry has seen something of a downturn in recent years, many companies are still looking for people with the necessary skills and experience to fulfil the remaining roles.
+The scopes of the projects vary quite a bit depending upon the size of the company you work for.
+Also, you will need to be a good communicator, since you are going to collaborate closely with other skilled professionals.

 4. Information Technology Project Manager

 Technology plays an important role in our lives, and so does the role of the IT project manager.
-The responsibility here is to ensure that the IT Department work in an efficient and cost-effective manner.
-You need to possess a specific set of skills to be able to work in this form of project management.
-The great thing is you can learn these skills while working by attending an online course during your time of employment.
+The information technology project manager’s responsibility is to ensure that the IT Department works in an efficient and cost-effective manner.
+You need to possess a specific set of skills to be able to succeed in this project management career.
+Fortunately, you can learn these skills by attending an online course during your time of employment.

 5. Environmental Research Project Manager

 Are you passionate about protecting the environment?
-Then this is an area of project management you may enjoy getting involved in.
-As with all project manager roles, your duties will vary considerably from project to project.
+If so, this is a project management career you will enjoy getting involved in.
+As with all Project Manager roles, your duties will vary considerably from project to project.
 You'll need to co-ordinate staff and schedule duties that they need to carry out, as well as developing and creating plans for projects.

 6. Become A Consultant

-This is the career path to walk down after you have been working as a project manager for several years.
+This is the project management career path to walk down after you have been working as a Project Manager for several years.
 The main advantages of such a career move are that you get to choose what projects you work on.
 This means you will have a lot more challenges to face and work will prove to be more exciting.
 You also can choose when to work and when not to.
 If you don't want to set up on your own, consider seeking employment with a company that already offers such facilities.

-It doesn't matter what career path you choose when it comes to project management.
+When it comes to project management, it doesn't matter what career path you choose.
 What is important to remember is that time is money.
-Businesses are looking for people who can develop plans and then put them in place to help keep costs down.
+Businesses are looking for people who can develop and implement plans, then put them into action with the intention of helping to keep costs down.

 Working In Project Management